apache/pekko/akka-docs/src/main/paradox/serialization.md

 @@snip [SerializationDocSpec.scala](/akka-docs/src/test/scala/docs/serialization/SerializationDocSpec.scala) { #serialize-messages-config }

 Certain messages can be excluded from verification by extending the marker @scala[trait]@java[interface]
-@apidoc[akka.actor.NoSerializationVerificationNeeded](NoSerializationVerificationNeeded) or define a class name prefix in configuration
+@apidoc[actor.NoSerializationVerificationNeeded](NoSerializationVerificationNeeded) or define a class name prefix in configuration
 `akka.actor.no-serialization-verification-needed-class-prefix`.

-If you want to verify that your @apidoc[akka.actor.Props] are serializable you can enable the following config option:
+If you want to verify that your @apidoc[actor.Props] are serializable you can enable the following config option:

 @@snip [SerializationDocSpec.scala](/akka-docs/src/test/scala/docs/serialization/SerializationDocSpec.scala) { #serialize-creators-config }